Ingliston Racing Circuit: Today

 Much of the original circuit remains in place with the only major missing piece being Arena, where a grandstand overlooking the main ring of the venue (used principally for the Royal Highland Show) has been constructed.
 Other parts of the track are used as access roads, car parking and for occasional track days and driving events.
 The pits area has been removed.

 Revival

-2015 sees the 50th anniversary of the circuit and a revival is planned for September 2015.
-The event plans to relive the excitement of old Ingliston where owners are invited to drive their cars on the re-opened circuit.
-The event is expected to attract 10,000 people over the weekend.
+2015 sees the 50th anniversary of the circuit and a revival planned for September 2015.
+The event was planned to relive the excitement of old Ingliston where owners are invited to drive their cars on the re-opened circuit.
+The event attracted 11,000 people over the weekend.

-The original circuit has been built over at Arena, so an access road adjacent to the structure has been widened and graded to allow a full-circuit to be driveable, the first time this has been possible in over 20 years.
+The original circuit was built over at Arena, so an access road adjacent to the structure was widened and graded to allow a full-circuit to be driveable, the first time this was possible in over 20 years.

 Other uses

-The northern part of Ingliston Racing Circuit is used by driving experience companies Experience Voucher and Ingliston, and also by the Dunfermline Car Club for Rally and cycling races, amongst others.
+The northern part of Ingliston Racing Circuit is used by driving experience companies Experience Voucher and Ingliston, and also by the Dunfermline Car Club for rally and cycling races, amongst others.